 We went straight to the best VC firm in the country.
 Seriously: they wrote the book.
 The Foundry Group has had amazing success with tech companies and they also happen to invest in all of our friends like Orbotix, Sifteo, and MakerBot.
 We called managing director Brad Feld and he immediately understood what we were trying to accomplish.
 And so here we are!

 I’m not sure that anyone reading this really cares about our financial strategy; I’m pretty sure that our audience consists mostly of kids, educators, technologists, alpha-geeks, engineers, and artists.
-Not people who read techcrunch.
-I thought I’d write about this here, though, because it means that we’ll be able to make Cubelets (and you should see the other robots coming down the pipeline!) significantly faster and better than we even dreamed about yesterday.
+Not people who read TechCrunch.
+I thought I’d write about this here, though, because it means that we’ll be able to make Cubelets (and you should see the other robots coming down the pipeline!) significantly faster and better than we ever dreamed about yesterday.